 In a single-blind medical experiment, the subjects wouldn't know what treatment they were being given.
 For example, they wouldn't know whether they were getting a placebo or an actual medication.

 In a double-blind experiment, the researchers and subjects are both unaware of who is in the control group and who is in the experimental group.
 So, for example, when testing a medication, neither researchers nor subjects would know who was getting the placebo and who was getting the real medication.

 In a triple-blind study, those monitoring the research are also unaware of who's in the control group.
-However, triple-blind studies are less common, because, in many instances, the people monitoring the research need to be fully informed to ensure the ethical treatment and safety of each participant.
+However, triple-blind studies are less common, because, in many instances, the people monitoring the research need to be fully informed to ensure each participant is safe and receives ethical treatment.

 In education, it's important for teachers to understand that the way they respond to their students may be influenced by reactivity.
 They need to avoid basing their evaluations of students on factors other than their actual performance.
-If they recognize that their expectations of students can change the students' performance, they can choose to expect the most positive results whenever possible simply.
+If they recognize that their expectations of students can change the students' performance, they can simply choose to expect positive results whenever possible.

 In workplaces, leaders can use their understanding of reactivity to enhance the performance of workers.
 If they expect them to do well, give them attention, offer them learning opportunities, respect them, and lean towards trusting them more, the workers are more likely to perform better.